DE

 Google Data Studio – The New Generation of Analysis

-Analyses that are created plausibly and validly form the basis for actionable recommendations.
-Additionally, reporting highlights successes or failures and tracks developments.
-Questions about the response to an article publication or online shop sales can be summarized and visualized in reports.
-With Google Data Studio, you have the opportunity to compile your marketing report with numbers from various sources into a document and customize it.
+Analyses that are created in a plausible and valid way form the basis for actionable recommendations.
+Additionally, reports showcase successes or failures and allow tracking of developments.
+Questions about feedback on an article publication or sales figures in an online store can be summarized and visualized in reports.
+With Google Data Studio, you have the opportunity to merge your marketing report with figures from different sources into a document and customize it individually.

 Google Data Studio – Manage All Figures in One Tool

-Since the end of 2016, Google Data Studio has been available as a practical tool on the Google Marketing Platform.
-The ability to integrate multiple data sources into one report simplifies the creation of extensive reports.
-For those who currently still complete their reporting manually with different data, Google Data Studio saves the effort of the intermediate step in Excel or other spreadsheet programs.
+Since the end of 2016, Google Data Studio has been available as a practical tool from the Google Marketing Platform.
+The ability to integrate multiple data sources into one report makes it easier to create comprehensive reports.
+Those who currently complete their reporting with different data themselves can save the tedious step of using Excel or other spreadsheet programs by using Google Data Studio.

-Even if we only provide a small insight into the capabilities of Google Data Studio, you should know that values from Google Analytics and Google Sheets, as well as from the following sources, can be imported:
+Even though we are only providing a small insight into the capabilities of Google Data Studio, you should know that not only values from Google Analytics and Google Sheets can be imported, but also from the following sources:

-Fig. 1: Screenshot of the available data sources in Google Data Studio via Google Connectors at a glance.
+Fig. 1: Screenshot of available data sources in Google Data Studio via Google Connectors in overview.

-Currently, Google Data Studio offers the ability to establish a connection with a specific data source (such as Google Analytics or Google Ads) using one of the 18 Google Connectors, and integrate their data into the report effortlessly.
+Currently, Google Data Studio offers the ability to connect to a specific data source (e.g., Google Analytics or Google Ads) through one of the 18 Google Connectors and integrate their data into the report without any additional effort.

-Furthermore, the Community Connectors program offers an additional 126 partner connectors for data import.
-Unlike Google Connectors, partner connectors are created and provided as part of the open-source project by Data Studio partners.
+Furthermore, the Community Connectors program offers 126 additional partner connectors for data import.
+Unlike the Google Connectors, the Partner Connectors are created and provided as part of the Data Studio partners' open-source project.

 Get Started and Create Your Custom Report

-If you want to start with Data Studio, visit the website "https://datastudio.google.com" and sign in with your Google account.
-The only requirement for use is having a verified Google account.
+If you want to start with Data Studio, visit the website "https://datastudio.google.com" and log in with your Google account.
+The only prerequisite for use is having a verified Google account.

-The following page will open, where you can create a new report by clicking on the plus.
+The following page opens, where you can create a new report by clicking the plus.

 Fig. 2: Create a new report in Google Data Studio.[/caption]

-You will now see a blank page that can be populated with the desired information.
+A blank page will now appear, which can be filled with the desired information.

-Before you can begin selecting the data source, you must switch to edit mode, as you can only work on the page in that mode.
-Figure 3 shows which button takes you to edit mode.
+Before you can start selecting the data source, you must switch to edit mode, as this is the only way you can work on the page.
+Figure 3 shows which button allows you to switch to edit mode.

 Fig. 3: Button to switch to edit mode.

-You can then select the data source(s) to be used.
-Click on CREATE NEW DATA SOURCE in the lower right corner of the screen to open a new field listing the various data sources you can use.
+Then you can select the data source(s) to be used.
+Click on CREATE NEW DATA SOURCE at the bottom right of the screen so a new field opens listing the different data sources you can use.

-When linking with data from other Google tools (e.g., Google Analytics), make sure you have admin rights in the corresponding tool with the Google account you used to log into Data Studio.
+When linking with data from other Google tools (e.g., Google Analytics), make sure you have administrative rights in the corresponding tool with the Google account you logged into Data Studio.

-A second possible option is linking with a Google Sheet.
-Uploading a sheet from Google Drive is also possible without problems, as long as the Google email addresses match or edit permissions have been granted.
+A second option is linking with a Google Sheet.
+It is also possible to upload a sheet from Google Drive without any problem if the Google mail addresses match or editing permissions have been granted.

-To do this, click on CREATE NEW DATA SOURCE as in the previous step, but this time select Google Sheets as the data source.
-You will then be presented with an overview of the available sheets.
-Choose the sheet you want to use to create the report.
-If the desired data view or sheet is selected, confirm this by clicking the blue CONNECT button in the upper right corner of the screen.
+To do this, click as in the previous step on CREATE NEW DATA SOURCE, but this time select Google Sheets as the data source.
+You will then be shown an overview of the available sheets.
+Select the sheet you want to use for report creation.
+Once the desired data view or sheet is selected, confirm it via the blue CONNECT button at the top right of the screen.

-On the next step, you will see a table that includes all found dimensions and metrics.
-Here you can add additional fields for calculated metrics or rename the displayed fields individually.
+In the next step, you will see a table covering all found dimensions and metrics.
+Here, you can add additional fields for calculated metrics or rename displayed fields individually.

-For tables, make sure they include a column with the header "Date" that lists the dates/days below it.
-When configuring a table as a data source, it is crucial that the date format is specified correctly so it can be read correctly for setting an individual period, and the filter is applied correctly.
-This could look as follows:
+For tables, ensure there is a column titled "Date" with dates/days listed below it.
+When configuring a table as a data source, it is essential to specify the date format correctly so it can be read correctly for setting a custom period and the filter functions properly.
+This might look as follows:

-The example above is an export from Sistrix that shows the development of indexed URLs.
+The example above shows an export from Sistrix representing the development of indexed URLs.

-After verifying the dimensions and metrics, you can confirm the selection by pressing the blue ADD TO REPORT button.
+After verifying the dimensions and metrics, you can confirm the selection with the blue ADD TO REPORT button.

 You will then be able to test the advanced functions individually and step by step.
-When using tables, you should check carefully that the columns and the values contained within them are displayed correctly.
-Once you have activated the sources for the report, your blank sheet gets a subtle grid pattern, which is only for editing and will be hidden later.
-You can now start to compile your report.
+However, when using tables, you should carefully check that columns and the values they contain are displayed correctly.
+After activating the sources for the report, your empty sheet will show a subtle grid pattern that only serves for editing and will be hidden later.
+You can now begin compiling your report.

 Merging Data

-In addition to using individual data sources, Google Data Studio also offers the option to combine data from multiple data sources.
+In addition to using individual data sources, Google Data Studio also offers the option to merge data from multiple data sources.

-Fig. 5: Screenshot of combined data showing the relationship between users and population figures of a region.
+Fig. 5: Screenshot of merged data showing the relationship between users and population figures of a region.
 Source: https://datastudio.google.com/

-To combine data from multiple data sources, select Manage Merged Data under the Resource menu item.
-In the newly opened window, select Add Data View.
-Then select the desired data sources and a join key.
-The join key describes a set of dimensions that the chosen data sources have in common and is a prerequisite for merging the data.
+To merge data from several data sources, select Manage Merged Data under the Resource menu.
+In the newly opened window, select ADD DATA VIEW.
+Then choose the desired data sources and a join key.
+The join key describes a set of dimensions that the chosen data sources have in common and is required for merging the data.

-The advantage of merged data is the ability to identify valuable relationships between different data sets without prior data processing in other programs.
+The advantage of merged data is that valuable relationships between different datasets can be identified without prior data editing in other programs.

 SUBSCRIBE TO NEWSLETTER NOW

-Data Studio offers users multiple elements for data visualization that can be used for the report:
+Data Studio offers several visualization elements that can be used for the report:

 Fig. 5: Adding charts in Data Studio[/caption]

-Under Add Chart, you can insert line, bar, or pie charts among others.
-Click on one of the elements to insert it into the report.
-The selected chart will then be generated with predefined axes and appear in the report.
+Under Add Chart, you can insert line, bar, or pie charts, among others.
+Click on one of the elements to add it to the report.
+The selected chart will then be created with predefined axes and will appear in the report.

-For a time series chart, the number of sessions in terms of past days or a set time interval is shown by default when a data view from Google Analytics is selected as the source.
+For a time series chart, the number of sessions over past days or a defined time interval is depicted by default, provided a data view from Google Analytics is selected as the source.

-You can resize the chart using the points on the sides and corners.
-On the right side of the screen, you have the option to adjust the content and appearance of the chart using two tabs.
+You can resize the chart to the desired size using the points at the sides and corners.
+On the right side of the screen, you have options in two tabs to adjust the chart's content and appearance.

 The following options are offered in the Data section:

-Metric – Change the metric of the y-axis here.
+• Metric – Change the y-axis metric here.

-Sort – If you have chosen a bar chart, you can sort it by metric or dimension.
+• Sort – if a bar chart is chosen, you can sort it by the metric or dimension.

-Default Time Range – Choose the interval to be viewed.
+• Default Date Range – select the interval you want to view.

-Google Analytics Segment – Activate here segments that are set up by default or individually in Analytics.
+• Google Analytics Segment – activate segments that are set up by default or have been set up individually in Analytics here.

-You now know the most important setting options to adjust the content and appearance of the elements.
+Now you know the most important options to adjust the content and appearance of the elements.

-Other important symbols can be found directly in the bar below the menu:
+You can find more important symbols directly in the toolbar below the menu:

 Fig. 7: Set text, image, and time period

-The symbols, viewed from left to right in the following sequence, have the following functions:
+Looking at the symbols from left to right, they have the following functions:

 Calendar Sheet

-The first symbol in Fig. 7 is the calendar sheet and is therefore one of the most important symbols for creating a time-bound reporting with Data Studio.
-Although you have already set a default time range for the chart or table, you can, like in Google Analytics, select a specific time range with this additional element.
+The first symbol in Fig. 7 is the calendar sheet and is one of the most important symbols for setting up time-bound reporting with Data Studio.
+Although you have already set a standard time period for the chart or table, this additional element allows you to select a specific period, similar to Google Analytics.

 Fig. 8: Select time period

-Fig. 9: Set the time period to be viewed
+Fig. 9: Set the period to be viewed

-After adjusting the time period, which is only possible when not in edit mode, all numbers and representations on the page automatically adjust.
+After adjusting the period, which is only possible when you are not in edit mode, all numbers and displays on the page will automatically adjust.

 Filter Control

-With the help of the filter control, you can select one or more dimension values by which the report should be filtered.
-This is particularly helpful if you want to restrict datasets to specific countries, for example.
-In this case, the filter control is based on the "Country" dimension.
+With the help of the filter control, you can select one or more dimension values for which the report should be filtered.
+This is particularly useful if you want to restrict datasets to specific countries, for example.
+In this case, the filter control is based on the dimension "Country."

 Data Control

-If you select the data control symbol, it offers viewers the opportunity to choose the dataset to be used in the report.
+If you select the data control symbol, the viewer is offered the possibility to select the dataset to be used in the report.

 Embedded URL